|

 to determine changes in solvent accessibility of residues in the

 complex as opposed to isolated chains.
-By default, cutoff is
+By default, the SA change cutoff is

-surface exposed area triggering the selection (see results of
+surface exposed area triggering the highlighting (see results of

 Examples section).
 One can also